Russian Orthodox cross: Meaning

 The topmost of the three crossbeams represents Pilate's inscription which in the older Greek tradition is "The King of Glory", based on John's Gospel; but in later images it represents INRI.
 The middle crossbeam is the main bar to which the victim's hands are fixed, while the bottom crossbeam represents the footrest which prolongs the torture.
-In many depictions, the side to Christ's right is higher, slanting upward toward the penitent thief St. Dismas, who according to the apocryphal tradition was crucified on Jesus' right, but downward toward impenitent thief Gestas.
+In many depictions, the side to Christ's right is higher, slanting upward toward the penitent thief St. Dismas, who was crucified on Jesus' right, but downward toward impenitent thief Gestas, who mocked Christ on the cross (Luke 23:39–43).
+Their names are preserved not in the Gospels, but in the apocryphal tradition.
 It is also a common perception that the foot-rest points up, toward Heaven, on Christ's right hand-side, and downward, to Hell, on Christ's left.
-The cross is often depicted in icons "of the crucifixion in historic Byzantine style."
+The cross is often depicted in icons "of the crucifixion in historic Byzantine style".